 \subsection{Results}

-In this section, we report the classification AUC and different label leakage evaluation metrics.
-We also report results of ablation study.
-We run each method 10 runs with different random seeds and train-test splits.
-Details are shown in Appendix \ref{Data setup and Experiment Details}
+This section presents AUC and leak AUC to demonstrate the trade-off between privacy and utility of GAFM.
+We also report the results of the ablation study, which illustrates the contribution of each component of GAFM.
+Each method is executed 10 times with unique random seeds and train-test splits.
+Further experiment details can be found in the Appendix \ref{Data setup and Experiment Details}.